The canonical ring of a stacky curve: Canonical rings of log stacky curves: genus zero

 \chapter{Canonical rings of log stacky curves: genus zero}

-We now begin the proof of our main theorem, giving an explicit presentation (in terms of the signature) for the canonical ring $R_K$ of a log stacky curve $(\XX,\Delta)$ over a field $k$.
-In this section, we treat in general the most involved case: where the curve has genus zero.
+We now begin the proof of our main theorem, giving an explicit presentation (in terms of the signature) for the canonical ring $R(\XX,\Delta)$ of a log stacky curve $(\XX,\Delta)$ over a field $k$.
+In this chapter, we treat in general the most involved case: where the curve has genus zero.
+From toric considerations, we give a uniform method to present the canonical ring of such a curve; in brief, we consider a deformation from a monoid algebra.
+This method has many pleasing properties, but unfortunately it does not always give a presentation with a minimal set of generators---so we also prove a ``simplification'' proposition which allows us to reduce the degrees of generators.

-This section is a bit technical, but the main idea is to reduce the problem to a combinatorial problem that is transparent and computable: in short, we give a flat deformation to a monoid algebra and then simplify.
-Indeed, the arguments we have made about generating and relating have to do with isolating functions with specified poles and zeros.
-To formalize this, we consider functions whose divisors have support contained in the stacky canonical divisor; they are described by integer points in a rational cone \eqref{E:Delta}.
-These functions span the relevant spaces, but are far from being a basis.
-To obtain a basis, we project onto a $2$-dimension cone.
-We then prove that a presentation with Gr\"obner basis can be understood purely in terms of these two monoids (Proposition~\ref{P:Grobner_genus0}), and we give an explicit bound (Proposition~\ref{prop:useseffD}) on the degrees of generators and relations in terms of this monoid.